BioinformaticsMUSC/scenicSnake/README.md

 # SCENIC Snakemake Workflow

-A comprehensive Snakemake workflow for running SCENIC (Single-Cell rEgulatory Network Inference and Clustering) analysis on single-cell RNA-seq data.
+A comprehensive Snakemake workflow for running SCENIC analysis on single-cell RNA-seq data.

 ## Overview

-SCENIC is a computational method to infer gene regulatory networks (GRNs) from single-cell RNA-seq data and to identify cell states.
-This workflow implements the complete SCENIC pipeline using Snakemake for reproducible and scalable analysis.
+This workflow implements the complete SCENIC pipeline using Snakemake, including downstream analysis.

 ## Features